toulbar2/toulbar2/README.md

 * libxml2-dev
 * libxcsp3parser

 On MacOS, run ./misc/script/MacOS-requirements-install.sh to install the recommended libraries.
+For Mac with ARM64, add option -DBoost=OFF to cmake.

 Commands for compiling toulbar2 on Linux/MacOS with cmake (binary in build/bin/\*/toulbar2):